Ancient religious festival held in Rome's Trastevere every July.

 According to tradition, the statue only leaves its home once a year: on the first Saturday after the feast day of the Blessed Virgin of Mount Carmel on 16 July.

-The programme and routes of the procession can be found on the city website.
+The 2019 programme and routes of the procession can be found here.